patrickjahns/drone-tutorials/content/register_plugin.md

 # Markdown Front Matter

-The markdown file includes a yaml frontmatter section that defines plugin meta-data.
+The markdown file includes a yaml front matter section that defines plugin meta-data.
 The following fields are required, unless the description states otherwise.

 ```yaml
 ---